 Extra cost-savings: As Microsoft partners, CSPs also offer significant discounts off the list price of Azure products and services, along with additional cost-savings and benefits tied to their own unique and bundled IP solutions.
 It’s also much more competitive in pricing compared to direct purchases and Enterprise Agreement.

 Consolidated billing and monitoring: CSP support includes extensive detail into your billing and spending in Azure, using the continuous monitoring capabilities of the cloud platform to keep costs under control, optimise your environments and spending and ensure consumption is always available to review by both IT and key-decision makers in your business.

 The CSP program ultimately allows experienced and customer-focused Microsoft partners to work directly with organisations buying into Azure and help them manage their entire cloud lifecycle.
 They can directly provision, manage, optimise your subscriptions with Azure, and offer deep cloud expertise and support for businesses who aren't as cloud mature or would rather leverage the additional support capabilities CSPs can provide - on top of the cost-savings they're already getting with Azure.

 Why should I go with a CSP for Azure?

 Do you require external expertise in guiding your Azure purchase?
-Speak to a CSP that helps you get it right the first time - visit us at Xello.com.au and learn more.
+Xello is one of Melbourne's leading CSPs that can help you get the move to Azure right the first time.

-For further reading, we recommend downloading our Azure Blueprint white paper.
-This free report explains why realising long-term business growth, maintaining compliance and optimising your organisation's pathway into Azure is only possible with a documented strategy with the right architecture, governance and framework - and how CSPs such as Xello help you move your business into Azure the right way.
+For further reading on the right pathway to Microsoft Azure, we recommend downloading our Azure MasterPlan white paper.
+This free report explains why realising long-term business growth, maintaining compliance and optimising your organisation's pathway into Azure Cloud is only possible with a documented strategy with the right architecture, governance and framework - and how CSPs such as Xello help you move your business into Azure the right way.